Do you know what this is?

-The commercial not only attracted millions of viewers during the Super Bowl itself, but it’s also become a viral video on YouTube, garnering hundreds of thousands of views and social media shares.
+The commercial not only attracted millions of viewers during the Super Bowl itself but it’s also become a viral video garnering hundreds of thousands of views and social media shares.

-And here’s the best part: It will continue to do so.
-Every Super Bowl commercial the company creates will become an online asset and collect views for years to come.
+Here’s the best part: It continues to do so.
+Every Super Bowl commercial Amazon creates becomes an online asset and collects views for years to come.

 Online Content Marketing

 OK, so offline translates to online one way or another, but hasn’t content marketing really been all about the interwebs from the beginning?

 Brands are huge on it, and some do a pretty good job, and that’s why it’s time to look at some of the best examples of content marketing that originated online.

 Online example #1: The First Viral Video Ever